Stemer114/GLCDFileTools/README.md

 USAGE: bin2hex.pl
 =================

+Either dump to terminal:

 `bin2hex.pl filename.bmp test > test.c`

+Or dump into C file:

+`bin2hex.pl filename.bmp test > test.c`

-Will read in the binary file test.bmp and create a C file test.c which will contain a C array named test with a hexdump of the contents of test.bmp and a C structure named test_bmp with a reference to the array and the number of (relevant) bytes of the array.
+Will read in the binary file test.bmp and create a C file test.c which will contain a C array named test_Table with a hexdump of the contents of test.bmp and a C structure named test with a reference to the array and the number of (relevant) bytes of the array.

+Afterwards, simply copy the C file to the img folder within you project (e.g. bilder dir within ub_lib).

 You can pass bin2hex.pl any binary file you like, it is not especially designed for bmp files.